Tags Go , Python

 If you're using Go modules, this situation is very easy to handle.
 In a way, a Go module serves as its own virtualenv.
 Your go.mod file specifies the exact versions of dependency packages needed for your development, and these versions don't mix up with packages you need to develop some other project (which has its own go.mod).

 Moreover, Go module directives like replace make it easy to short-circuit dependencies to try local patches.
 While debugging your project you find that package foo has a bug that may be affecting you?
 Want to try a quick fix and see if you're right?
 No problem, just clone foo locally, apply a fix, and use a replace to use this locally patched foo.
-Tools like gohack automate this process in a very convenient way.
+See this post for a few ways to automate this process.

 What about different Go versions?
 Suppose you have to investigate a user report complaining that your code doesn't work with an older Go version.
 Or maybe you're curious to see how the upcoming beta release of a Go version will affect you.
 Go makes it easy to install different versions locally.
 These different versions have their own standard libraries that won't interfere with each other.